FAQ About GCA

 Who should apply to GCA

 GCA is a Christian private school.
-Our entire curriculum is infused with a Biblical perspective, even in the core subjects.
+Our enriched academic program is infused with a Biblical perspective, even in the core subjects.
 Our staff are all committed Christ followers.
 While we have a small percentage of families that do not attend church, the majority of our population regularly attend church.
-This is valuable because we require parents to commit to teaching and supporting the same Biblical teaching that we are providing at school.
+We require parents to commit to teaching and supporting the same Biblical teaching that we are providing at school.

 What is the method of teaching?

 We are a traditional model school in that there is some student-led learning but not before the teacher has provided instruction on concepts and core subject material.